 Due to overwhelming demand from parents who wished their daughters to be taught at an independent school, a senior school was opened in 1973, thus enabling the girls to study to GCE O-Level standard.
 In 1977 the school’s first O-Level results were encouraging, with the majority of girls achieving A and B grades.

 Also in 1973, to allow for expansion of the school, St Mary’s purchased The Turrets, a Grade II-listed Gothic curiosity originally built in 1817 for the infamous Colchester Town Clerk Francis Smythies (1779-1840).
 The plastered brick, two-storey building with a cellar, attics, Gothic painted windows and beautiful ornate plasterwork ceilings and castle-style doors provided excellent classroom accommodation.
-Please download the booklet below to read more about the history of The Turrets:
+Please download the booklet and watch the video below to find out more about the history of The Turrets:

 After eight years, Miss Wake retired and Mrs Mouser became Principal in September 1981.
 As numbers continued to grow, the school began to search for a suitable building for the infant and junior girls.
 Collier House in Stanway, formerly a Victorian rectory and Dr Barnardo’s home, fitted the bill perfectly and was purchased in 1982.
 With great care, the building was altered and ready for the infant classes to begin the autumn term in the new building.